PETERBOROUGH TO PORT FAIRY

 This lovely old Lollie shop has plenty of surprises for you inside.
 Re-live your child hood or spoil yourself with specialty Chocolates

 The Wharf at Port Fairy is located on the water's edge of the Moyne River in Port Fairy.
+The Wharf at Port Fairy's cuisine will be Modern Australian.

 A few minutes out of the historic seaside town of Port Fairy you will find Time and Tide Gallery and Tearoom serving sensational food and wine with ocean views to match.